 Aircraft Mechanic (Jet) keeps airplane in safe working condition by servicing engines, engine components, and airframe components.
 Modifies and replaces parts such as instruments, wiring, and tires.
 Being an Aircraft Mechanic (Jet) identifies hazardous aircraft conditions and determines when aircraft should not be flown.
-Requires a high school diploma or its equivalent.
-Additionally, Aircraft Mechanic (Jet) must complete an apprenticeship and/or formal training in area of specialty.
-To be an Aircraft Mechanic (Jet) typically requires 1-3 years of related experience.
-May be entry level if some experience in the skill.
-Gains or has attained full proficiency in a specific area of discipline.
-Works under moderate supervision.
-(Copyright 2019 Salary.com)
+Requires a high school diploma or equivalent.
+Additionally, Aircraft Mechanic (Jet) typically reports to a supervisor or manager.
+The Aircraft Mechanic (Jet) works under moderate supervision.
+Gaining or has attained full proficiency in a specific area of discipline.
+To be an Aircraft Mechanic (Jet) typically requires 1-3 years of related experience, or may need 0 years of experience with additional specialized training and/or certification.
+(Copyright 2020 Salary.com)...
+View full job description

 Ubiquiti Networks, Inc. develops networking technology for service providers, enterprises, and consumers.
 It focuses on three principal technologies, including high-capacity distributed Internet access, unified information technology, and consumer electronics for home and personal use.
 The company's service provider pr...
 More

 Fiscal Year Ended in 2019

 Be the first to add Aircraft Mechanic (Jet) responsibilities.